jackdewinter/pymarkdown/docs/api.md

             alternate_extensions (str, optional): Optionally specify one or more comma-separated file extensions.
 Files with these file extensions are also considered to be eligible files to scan.
+            exclude_patterns (List[str], optional): Optionally specify one or more glob-style patterns to exclude files or directories from being scanned. respect_gitignore (bool): If ``True``, respect any `.gitignore` files found when scanning according to standard Git rules.

         Raises:
             PyMarkdownApiArgumentException: If `path_to_scan` is empty or if `alternate_extensions`